eopb/SUVAT.app/README.md

 ![](screenshot.png)

-SUVAT app also explains the concepts around suvat such as how the suvat equations are derived.
+SUVAT.app also explains the concepts around suvat such as [how the suvat equations are derived](https://suvat.app/about.html#deriving).

 ![](screenshotabout.png)